 In the current ActivePresenter project, do as follows:

 Step 1: In the Export tab > Microsoft Word.
-This opens the Export To Microsoft Word window which has four sections: General, Layout, Image, and Output.
+This opens the Export To Microsoft Word dialog which has four sections: General, Layout, Image, and Output.

 In terms of the General and Image sections, see Exporting Projects to PDF, Word, Excel Documents for more details.
 The next steps focus on the Layout and Output sections which directly concern exporting the project using a Word template.

-Step 2: In the Layout section > select the Use Template Layout check box.
+Step 2: In the Layout section > select the Use Template Layout checkbox (1).

-Step 3: In the Output section > Template box > Browse.
-Then, select your created Word template from your file system.
+Step 3: In the Output section > Template box > Browse (2).
+Then, select the Word template you’ve created before from your computer.